hapax/hapax.github.io/assets/simple-physics.md

 No calculus required!
 Although there is whimsy and irreverence aplenty, we will be doing *real physics*, culminating in a description of Brownian motion.
-(The tendency of Fermi questions, particularly, to cheap novelty sells the technique short.)
+(Fermi questions in particular can tend towards cheap novelty which sells the technique short.)

 For many more examples of the power of these techniques, I can't resist a little self-promotion: ny